citycoins/governance/ccips/ccip-000/ccip-000-citycoins-improvement-proposal-process.md

 - _Technical._ The CCIP is technical in nature, must be vetted by users with the relevant technical expertise, and must adhere to [RFC 2119](http://www.faqs.org/rfcs/rfc2119.html).
 - _Economic._ The CCIP concerns the protocol's token economics.
 - _Governance._ The CCIP concerns the governance of the CityCoins Protocol, including the CCIP process.
 This includes amendments to the CCIP Ratification Process, as well as structural considerations such as the creation (or removal) of various committees, editorial bodies, and formally recognized special interest groups.
 - _Ethics._ This CCIP concerns the behaviors of those involved in the CCIP Ratification Process that can affect its widespread adoption.
 Such CCIPs describe what behaviors shall be deemed acceptable, and which behaviors shall be considered harmful to this end (including any remediation or loss of privileges that misbehavior may entail).
-CCIPs that propose formalizations of ethics like codes of conduct, procedures for conflict resolution, criteria for involvement in governance, and so on would belong in this CCIP consideration.
+CCIPs that propose formalization of ethics like codes of conduct, procedures for conflict resolution, criteria for involvement in governance, and so on would belong in this CCIP consideration.
 - _Diversity._ This CCIP concerns proposals to grow the set of users, with an emphasis on including users who are traditionally not involved with open-source software projects.
 CCIPs that are concerned with evangelism, advertising, outreach, and so on must have this consideration.

 New considerations may be created via the ratification of a Meta-type CCIP under the governance consideration.